christiansmith/ngGAPI/README.md

 ## Development

-Installing the Karma test runner with `npm install karma -g`, then run the tests with `karma start`.
+Installing the npm list `npm install`, then run the tests with `npm test`.

 ## Copyright and License